cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

    ```
    ['abc','cde','efg','1','2','3']
    ```
-8. Add, commit and push this script to the `class3-notebook` repository in GitHub!
+8. Add, commit and push this script to the `python-notebook` repository in GitHub!

 ### Final notes on Learning Python
 * Let's review what we've learned today